 The Beloit Corporation site is bordered to the west by the Rock River, which is used exclusively for recreational purposes.
-Approximately 400 feet downstream of the southern boundary of the site is a dam on the river.
+A dam spans the river approximately 400 feet downstream of the southern boundary of the site.
 The dam maintains the required water elevations for a raceway, which runs along the west and southwest side of the village to a hydroelectric plant [2].